aidankeighron/educational-website/_posts/2025-08-13-Vanilla-Plus-Modding.md

 First you need to make a new folder inside your mod folder

-ie. if you mod is `tutorialcraft` then put it in `net.twoweek.tutorialcraft` folder
+ie. if you mod is `tutorialcraft` then put it in `com.example.tutorialcraft` folder

+> NOTE: Feel free to change it the name of the com and example folders, I chose not to as it adds another way to get an error here and it changes nothing but the name.
+{: .prompt-info }

 name this folder `items`